US LLC Tax Treatment: Everything You Need to Know

 Another benefit of opting for corporate tax treatment is that the corporate rates on the first $75,000 of taxable income are lower than individual income tax rates.
 This can be a money-savings for all the LLC's members.

 If you need help with U.S. LLC tax treatment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.